PROJECTS

 Want to get it touch!

-By distributing cameras and facilitating workshops, Picturing X invites participants to visually express their personal and collective stories, creating an archive of imagery that captures the essence of their communities.
-These images are then developed into exhibitions, publications, or public art installations, offering a platform for underrepresented voices to share their perspectives.
+By distributing cameras and offering photography workshops, Picturing Home encourages participants to share their personal and collective stories through images.
+These photographs create a visual archive that captures the essence of the community, providing a platform for underrepresented voices.
+The images are developed into exhibitions, publications, or public art installations, offering a space for residents to share their perspectives with a broader audience.

-Past iterations of the project, such as Picturing Baltimore, have focused on areas like Seton Hill, bringing together diverse perspectives through photography-centered workshops and public exhibitions.
-The project emphasizes community engagement and challenges traditional narratives of urban development by giving residents the tools to reclaim and celebrate their own spaces.
+Past iterations of the project have included neighborhoods like Seton Hill in Baltimore, where photography-centered workshops and public exhibitions provided opportunities for community engagement.
+Picturing Home challenges traditional narratives of urban development by equipping residents with the tools to document, reclaim, and celebrate their spaces.

-Each version of Picturing X is tailored to the specific community it serves, whether it’s Baltimore, BedStuy, or Harlem, with the goal of creating a shared visual language that resists displacement and uplifts the stories of those who call these neighborhoods home.
+Each version of Picturing Home is uniquely tailored to the specific community it serves.
+The goal is to create a shared visual language that resists displacement and uplifts the stories of those who call these neighborhoods home.

 Previous Partners: